mckennapsean/dissertation/content/07-reflect.md

 users' large-scale problems or challenges, different types of datasets to solve this, and tasks to perform on the data.
-Our design process for this project had focused on talking with and observing users, and the prototype that we had deployed early on impacted the focus of these interviews significantly.
+Our design process for this project had focused on talking with and observing users, and the prototype that we had deployed early on impacted the focus of these interactions significantly.
 Rather than focus on the bigger picture and problems faced by our collaborators, we had iterated on a prototype visualization tool to solve a single problem.
 Thus, our reflections on the design activity framework contribute new pitfalls for design